alexisribault/marvel/README.md

 1. then got to: [Marvel Account](https://developer.marvel.com/account) copy the public key given on that page and replace it with the existing public key one the `environment.prod.ts` file
 2. set the domain name with your domain in the same page: [Marvel Account](https://developer.marvel.com/account).

+## Install dependencies
+run `npm install` to install all the dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.